 That said, it is far from clear whether mergers indeed reduce innovation in the gaming industry.
 Setting aside existing controversies over the relationship between competition and innovation (Kerber, 2017), the dynamics of innovation in the gaming industry appear to be unique.
 Historically, the games have been shaped not only by hardware and software developers, but also a great deal by the players themselves (see above).
 Spin-off industries have also flourished around gaming, such as professional gaming and eSports.
 This landscape makes it difficult to reach simplistic conclusions on the innovation effects of mergers in the industry.
 As part of this project, we target to investigate the meaning of ‘innovation’ in relation to video games and how innovation has been shaped by mergers in the industry.

-On the afternoon of February 16th there will be a roundtable discussion bringing together copyright and competition lawyers with industry participants to engage with issues around ‘Copyright, Competition and Business Models in App Stores and Gaming’.
+In the morning of Friday 17 February, there will be a roundtable discussion bringing together copyright and competition lawyers with industry participants to engage with issues around ‘Copyright, Competition and Business Models in App Stores and Gaming’.
 The discussion will interrogate power imbalances in the gaming industry which has resulted in antitrust complaints and investigations in the UK, EU, and the US, as well as considering alternative forms of private regulation to protect creativity.

-Following the roundtable, there will be an early evening lecture as part of Glasgow Competition Talk series.
+Following the roundtable, there will be a public lecture as part of Glasgow Competition Talk series.
 The talk titled, ‘From music streaming to the metaverse: competition policy’s role in clearing (app store sized) roadblocks to innovation’ will be given by Dr Friso Bostoen (KU Leuven).
 This talk will examine the role of competition policy in removing barriers to innovation raised by app store operators.

 Participation is by invitation only.
 If you are interested in joining us, drop us an e-mail at Magali.Eben@glasgow.ac.uk indicating your affiliation and why you are interested in this project.